annapawlicka/bluemacs.el/README.md

 - Reply to posts with proper threading
 - Like and unlike posts
 - Repost and unrepost posts
+- Follow and unfollow users
 - View notifications (likes, reposts, follows, mentions, replies, quotes)
-- View user profiles with avatar, bio, and stats
+- View user profiles with avatar, bio, stats, and follow status
 - Clickable links in posts
 - Auto-refresh timeline at configurable intervals
 - Simple keybindings